-Non Specified Investment Category Limit (£ or %) a.
-Supranational Bonds greater than 1 year to maturity 30% (a) Multilateral development bank bonds - These are bonds defined as an international financial institution AAA long having as one of its objects economic development, either term ratings generally or in any region of the world (e.g. European Investment Bank etc.). (b) A financial institution that is guaranteed by the United Kingdom Government (e.g. The Guaranteed Export Finance Company {GEFCO}) The security of interest and principal on maturity is on a par with the Government and so very secure.
+Non Specified Investment Category Limit (£ or %) а Supranational Bonds greater than 1 year to maturity 30% (a) Multilateral development bank bonds - AAA long These are bonds defined as an international term ratings financial institution having as one of its objects economic development, either generally or in any region of the world (e.g. European Investment Bank etc.). (b) A financial institution that is guaranteed by the United Kingdom Government (e.g. The Guaranteed Export Finance Company (GEFCO)) The security of interest and principal on maturity is on a par with the Government and so very secure.
 These bonds usually provide returns above equivalent gilt edged securities.
-However the value of the bond may rise or fall before maturity and losses may accrue if the bond is sold before maturity. b.
-Gilt edged securities with a maturity of greater than one 30% year.
-These are Government bonds and so provide the highest security of interest and the repayment of principal on maturity.
+However the value of the bond may rise or fall before maturity and losses may accrue if the bond is sold before maturity. h Gilt edged securities with a maturity of greater 30% than one year.
+These are Government bonds and 3070 so provide the highest security of interest and the repayment of principal on maturity.
 Similar to category (a) above, the value of the bond may rise or fall before maturity and losses may accrue if the bond is sold before maturity.
-C. The Authority's own banker if it fails to meet the basic 20% credit criteria.
-In this instance balances will be minimised as far as is possible.

-Duilding accieties not receting the basic accounts.
-200/ u.
-Building societies not meeting the basic security 20% requirements under the specified investments.
+C The Authority's own banker if it fails to meet the 20% basic credit criteria.
+In this instance balances will be minimised as far as is possible. d Building societies not meeting the basic 20% security requirements under the specified investments .
 The operation of some building societies does not require a credit rating, although in every other respect the security of the society would match similarly sized societies with ratings.
-The Authority may use such building societies which were originally considered Eligible Institutions. e.
-Any bank or building society that has a minimum long 3 years and term credit rating of AA-, for deposits with a maturity of £30m greater than one year
+The Authority may use such building societies which were originally considered Eligible Institutions.
+2 voore and е Any bank or building society that has a 3 years and £30m minimum long term credit rating of AA-, for LOUIII deposits with a maturity of greater than one year